njitvjk/fitr/README.md

 # Project -Fitr
 This project is a prototype built with the help of axureRP tool.HTML pages are available in this repository.
 This is a zero Code hack , the prototype is 100% complete.
 ### Project Task
-      1.Total Pages built -11
+      1. Total Pages built -11
             Landing Page,Exercise Page,About Us, Contact Page, LogIn, SignUp, Favoruites, Workout Program and Update Profile.
-      2.UX design model for Pages- Z layout
+      2. UX design model for Pages- Z layout
       3. Credits given to the website from where images are taken
       4. Validation in all forms tested
       5. Navigation to Pages works
-      6.GIT - Repository created, 4 branches and colloborator added
+      6. GIT - Repository created, 4 branches and colloborator added

 #### Vedio
 https://youtu.be/sfiaslqOg-8